Chessforeva/Cpp4chess/webserver/www/winxp/README.txt

 It does not solve 2-byte unicode filenames in various languages, but files always can be renamed or zipped inside a download pack.

+Modern Windows suspect TinyC executables as malwares and deletes.
+It is made for XP anyway.

 ----
 Chessforeva 2025.jan